hal7df/pauls-tutorials/README.md

 Paul's Tutorials are the programming tutorials for FRC Team #67, the 'HOT' Team.
 They teach new programmers C++ and WPILib with C++.

-These pages are mostly complete, with C++ missing a few videos and WPI missing
+These pages are mostly complete, with C++ missing a few videos and WPI missing a few updated activities.

 Note: This will not currently work completely off of a local drive -- the link structure is currently optimized for our WordPress site.